-- There is no requirement for a client to send such a method in a request. - There is no requirement for OpenScape Voice to send such a method to a client in a request. - There is no requirement for a client or OpenScape Voice to take special action on receipt of such a method in a request, other than the default behavior for unsupported methods (refer to Sect.
-5).
+- There is no requirement for a client to send such a method in a request. - There is no requirement for OpenScape Voice to send such a method to a client in a request. - There is no requirement for a client or OpenScape Voice to take special action on receipt of such a method in a request, other than the default behavior for unsupported methods.